itz-lexi/DL-Skin-Randomiser/README.md

 ![Lexi bunny room banner](Assets/Readme/lexi-bunny-banner.png)

-> A cosy little Windows app for randomising Deadlock skin mods through Deadlock Mod Manager.
+> A cozy Windows app for randomizing Deadlock skin mods through Deadlock Mod Manager.

-I made this for the tiny pre-game problem of having too many cute skins, too many choices, and not enough patience.
-The idea is simple: pick the mods you like, let the app roll a loadout, apply it, and hop into the game. ✨
+I created this for the minor pre-game problem of having too many cute skins and not enough patience.
+The idea is simple: choose the mods you like, let the app generate a loadout, apply it, and jump into the game. ✨

 ## 🌙 The Vibe

-This project is fully vibe-coded.
-No lab coat.
-No clipboard.
-Just vibes, bunny ears, and a questionable amount of confidence.
+This project is all about good vibes.
+No lab coat, no clipboard.
+Just vibes, bunny ears, and a healthy amount of confidence.

-It exists because the idea felt fun, useful, and just silly enough to chase.
-It is not trying to be some grand polished modding platform.
-It is a personal tool with bunny-room energy, built around my own little chaos setup and the way I actually play with friends.
+It exists because the idea seemed fun, useful, and a bit silly.
+It does not aim to be a polished modding platform.
+It is a personal tool with a playful spirit, built around my chaos setup and how I play with friends.

+It is also very much vibe-coded in the AI-assisted sense: I used AI heavily to help turn the idea into a working app, while I guided the direction, tested things, tweaked the result, and kept asking "can it do this too?" 🛠️

 The first release is mainly for my close friends.
-If you find it publicly and want to use it too, you are very welcome to, but please take it with a pinch of salt.
-There may be rough edges, odd choices, and moments where the app gives off strong "I was built at 1am because this sounded funny" energy. 🧂
+If you find it publicly and want to use it, you are welcome to, but please take it with a grain of salt.
+There may be rough edges, strange choices, and moments where the app feels like it was made at 1 a.m. because it sounded funny. 🧂

-That is part of the charm, hopefully.
+That is part of the charm, I hope.

 ## ✨ What It Does